Posted on 17 May 2012 16:10 by EricT

 It comes from the Old English word swete, which The "bread" part is not a reference to bread at all, but comes from the Old English broed, meaning "flesh."

 It is not likely that the casual home cook will want to tackle sweetbread cooking.
+Learning how to make sweetbreads is something that takes a lot of practice and labor.
 The big problem with sweetbreads is even if you pick out the choicest heart sweetbreads, they will be different every time.
 Doesn't matter how expensive they are or how good your supplier is, each time, the product is a bit different and you can never be sure just what your preparation method is going to produce.
 Working with them is intimidating and a bit disgusting, so the effort that goes into figuring out how to work with them, and getting past the off-putting idea of working with offal, plus the decidedly random results you may get will likely cause you to be parted with your money AND any desire to ever want to try them again.
 But when they are prepared by a true pro, you may find them to be quite delectable.
 So, now that you have an idea of what they are, you can ask the right questions should you encounter them on the menu of a (very nice) restaurant, and maybe you will feel adventurous and give them a try.
 When they are done right, they are tender and creamy, reminiscent of brains but I can never get past the idea of eating an animal's brains.

 Sweetbreads, traditionally, are either braised or sauteéd.
 Classic recipes call for a preliminary blanching and then topping them with a weight to make the more compact, better looking, and easier to slice.